Neuron summary (branched structure analysis)

 |

-Use to differentiate objects that have small compactness values.
+Roundness: Use to differentiate objects that have small compactness values.
+Roundness = [Compactness]2

-The area enclosed by a ‘rubber band’ stretched around a contour is called the convex area.
+Convex area is the area enclosed by a ‘rubber band’ stretched around a contour.

 It is possible to have contours with low convexity and high solidity, and vice versa.

-The calculations for cell body are similar to the calculations used for contours: see Contour Measurements in the Neurolucida user guide.
+The calculations for cell body are similar to the calculations used for contours: see Contour Measurements in the Neurolucida or Neurolucida 360 user guide.

 Cell bodies summary

-The number of contours used to define the cell body/bodies.
-Somas detected automatically in the Neurolucida 360 3D environment are contoured in X-Y at each z-plane in which the cell appears; typically multiple contours will be reported for each soma.
+Quantity of contours: The number of contours used to define the cell body/bodies.
+Somas detected automatically in the Neurolucida 360 3D environment are contoured in X-Y at each Z-plane in which the cell appears; typically multiple contours will be reported for each soma.

-Volume of the cell body contour (2D) or of the shell made from the cell body contours (3D)
+Enclosed volume: Volume of the cell body contour (2D) or of the shell made from the cell body contours (3D).

-Coordinates (x, y, z) of the centroid or geometric center of the cell body
+Centroid coordinate: Coordinates (X, Y, Z) of the centroid or geometric center of the cell body.